kLabUM/rrcf/README.md

 learning, New York, NY, 2016 (pp. 2712-2721).
 ```

+## About

+The *Robust Random Cut Forest* (RRCF) algorithm is an ensemble method for detecting outliers in streaming data.
+RRCF offers a number of features that many competing anomaly detection algorithms lack.
+Specifically, RRCF:

+- Is designed to handle streaming data.
+- Performs well on high-dimensional data.
+- Reduces the influence of irrelevant dimensions.
+- Gracefully handles duplicates and near-duplicates that could otherwise mask the presence of outliers.
+- Features an anomaly-scoring algorithm with a clear underlying statistical meaning.

+This repository provides an open-source implementation of the RRCF algorithm and its core data structures for the purposes of facilitating experimentation and enabling future extensions of the RRCF algorithm.

 ## Robust random cut trees

 A robust random cut tree is a binary search tree that can be used to detect outliers in a point set.
 Points located nearer to the root of the tree are more likely to be outliers.